-Perhaps the most important tip is to follow is that illness and headache at altitude should be considered altitude sickness until proven otherwise.
+Perhaps the most important advice to follow is that illness and headache at altitude should always be considered altitude sickness until proven otherwise.

 Altitude is generally divided into the following levels:

-Travelers headed to high altitude should be aware of a few medical terms and conditions that they might encounter themselves or in their traveling companions.
+Travelers headed to high altitudes should be aware of a few medical terms and conditions that they or their traveling companions might encounter.

 This is the broad term for altitude sickness.
-Symptoms of AMS include a headache (often throbbing, worse when bending over), nausea/vomiting, fatigue and a general feeling of a hangover.
+Symptoms of AMS include a headache (often throbbing, worse when bending over), nausea/vomiting, fatigue, and a general feeling similar to a hangover.

-Is a life-threatening emergency with symptoms of a cough (wet or dry), difficulty breathing with mild exertion and all the symptoms of AMS.
+Is a life-threatening emergency with symptoms including a cough (wet or dry), difficulty breathing with mild exertion, and all the symptoms of AMS.
 Fluid collects in the patient's lungs.

-The definitive treatment for all altitude sickness is descent.
+The definitive treatment for all altitude sickness is descent to lower altitudes.

 Treatment of high altitude sickness of all kinds centers around the prompt recognition of the symptoms and realizing that altitude could be the cause of the illness.
 First and foremost, upon beginning to feel ill at altitude, do not ascend any higher.